-During the process of choosing the right investor for your property, it is imperative to understand what type of investor he or she is.?
-Is the investor a ?fix and flip? kind??
-A ?buy and hold???
-Are they planning on being the end buyer at all thus garnering them the label of ?wholesaler???
-You may think this doesn’t matter but as we will see, it is extremely important to understand what type of investor you are entering a contract with and what it means for you and your property.
+During the process of choosing the right investor for your property, it is imperative to understand what type of investor he or she is.
+Is the investor a ‘fix and flip’ kind?
+A ‘buy and hold’ kind?
+Are they planning on being the ‘end buyer’ at all thus garnering them the label of ‘wholesaler’ kind?
+You may think this doesn’t matter, but as we will see, it is extremely important to understand what type of investor you are entering a contract with and what it means for you and your property.

-He or she purchases a property that has equity at about a maximum of 70% market value, remodels it, or fixes it up in a relatively short amount of time (usually around 4-8 weeks), and then sells it on the open market.?
-For the investor there’s a lot of time and money tied up in a deal like this but also an opportunity to turn a nice sized profit this way.?
-This type of investor may require an ?option period? during the contract to bring out an inspector and get repair bids but a seasoned investor should have an excellent idea of what things cost and be able to quickly calculate fix-up costs with a thorough walk-through.?
-They may or may not submit a cash offer.?
-Many investors work with a line-of-credit through a local bank that works just as well as cash.?
-This conserves their capital which, in many cases, the investor may use for fix-up costs.?
-It could normally take anywhere from 14-30 days to close with this type of ?bank line-of-credit.?
-Whereas a cash buyer may be able to close somewhat faster, however it is important to realize that just because someone is offering a cash purchase does not mean you can close tomorrow.?
-The title company still will need time to review the deed, check for outstanding liens, and draw up necessary documentation.
+He or she purchases a property that has equity at about a maximum of 70% market value, remodels it, or fixes it up in a relatively short amount of time (usually around 4-8 weeks), and then sells it on the open market.
+For the investor there’s a lot of time and money tied up in a deal like this but also an opportunity to turn a nice sized profit this way.
+This type of investor may require an ‘option period’, ‘due diligence period’, or ‘inspection period’ during the contract to bring out an inspector and get repair bids, but a seasoned investor should have an excellent idea of what things cost and be able to quickly calculate fix-up costs with a thorough walk-through.
+They may or may not submit a cash offer.
+Many investors work with a line-of-credit through a local bank that works just as well as cash.
+This conserves their capital which, in many cases, the investor may use for fix-up costs.
+It could normally take anywhere from 14-30 days to close with this type of ‘bank line-of-credit’.
+Whereas a ‘cash buyer’ may be able to close somewhat faster, however it is important to realize that just because someone is offering a cash purchase does not mean you can close tomorrow.
+The title company still will need time to perform the title search, get tax and lien payoffs, and draw up necessary documentation for closing.

-This individual will want to purchase a property with the plan to hold onto it for a long period of time as a rental property.?
-In this case, the subject property does not necessarily need to have much equity for them to purchase, just good rental potential with cash flow.?
-Although be aware that a home with little to no equity means that you, as the seller, will not walk away with much in your pocket.?
-Additionally, this type of investor is going to want to purchase a property that will not require a huge monetary investment in order to get it ?rent ready?.
+This individual will want to purchase a property with the plan to hold onto it for a long period of time as a rental property.
+In this case, the subject property does not necessarily need to have much equity for them to purchase, just good rental potential with cash flow.
+However, be aware that a home with little to no equity means that you, as the seller, will not walk away with much in your pocket.
+Additionally, this type of investor is going to want to purchase a property that will not require a huge monetary investment in order to get it ‘rent ready’.